 Overall, the model is ideal for coaches looking to set the pace with their teams, which allows extra flexibility to adapt and evolve the process when necessary.

 Let’s break down the AOR coaching model further:

-- Activities: Refers to the individuals’ activities; this could include: cold calling, analysing leads LinkedIn accounts, cold emailing, qualifying leads and so on.
+- Activities: Refers to the individuals’ activities; this could include: cold calling, analyzing leads’ LinkedIn accounts, cold emailing, qualifying leads, and so on.

 - Objectives: These are the set goals for the activities; for example, a sales coach may set the sales rep a goal to make x amount of cold calls per day or week.

-- Results: Are the analysis of what was achieved from the objectives, for instance: higher profits per sale, improved profit margins, quicker turnarounds, or lower rates of deferred payments.
+- Results: The analysis of what was achieved from the objectives, for instance: higher profits per sale, improved profit margins, quicker turnarounds, or lower rates of deferred payments.

 6. FUEL Coaching model

 First developed by John Zenger and Kathleen Stinnett, the FUEL coaching model seeks to pair coaches who ask open-ended questions with a coachee, whose function is to analyze their situation, formulate an ideal outcome, and take ownership and accountability for achieving it.